 Sort all presets by menu and name - the menu groups will be sorted alphabetically and the presets will be sorted alphabetically inside each menu group;

-Sort all presets by name only - all presets will be sorted alphabetically without taking in account their menu groups.
+Sort all presets by name only - all presets will be sorted alphabetically by name, without taking their menu groups into account.

-If this description about types of sorting is not clear, the best way to see the result of these options is to experiment with them, but since the sorting is irreversible you should make the backup of the presets first, to be able to revert their order if you change your mind.
+If this description about types of sorting is not clear, the best way to see the result of these options is to experiment with them, but since the sorting is irreversible, you should make a backup of the presets first, to be able to revert their order if you change your mind.

 Before you choose some option for alphabetical sorting of presets, you should know that the order of the presets in the list of presets is important for the execution of batches.
 The batches execute their containing presets in the same order as they are placed in the list.
 So, if you sort the list of presets alphabetically, you could get an unwanted order of presets inside batches!

-The Move operation could be done only on a single preset at the time that is selected in the table.
+The Move operation could be done only on a single preset at a time that is selected in the table.
 Using the Up and Down buttons you could move the selected preset in the appropriate direction in the list of presets.
-Those two buttons have the auto-repeat possibility, i.e. it is enough to click on some of them and the selected preset will continue to move in the table until you release that button.
+Those two buttons are capable of auto-repeat; click and hold either one and the selected preset will move continuously.

 The next button in the Manage RegExp Presets dialog box has two possible captions: Add and Edit.
-It will have the Add caption if you don't have any preset selected in the table; if you click on it, you would get opened the Add RegExp Preset dialog box that is the same to the Edit RegExp Preset dialog box, but it contains all controls set to their initial (blank) state and it allows adding of some new preset to the list of presets.
+It will have the Add caption if you don't have any preset selected in the table; if you click on it, the Add RegExp Preset dialog box that is the same as the Edit RegExp Preset dialog box will open, but it contains all controls set to their initial (blank) state and it allows adding of some new preset to the list of presets.

-If you select some preset in the table of the Manage RegExp Presets dialog box, the mentioned button will have the Edit caption; if you click on it, you would get opened the Edit RegExp Preset dialog box; in this case all controls in the Edit RegExp Preset dialog box (that is very similar to the Preset Settings dialog box) will be set accordingly to the selected preset, which means that you could modify the existing presets from the Manage RegExp Presets dialog box.
+If you select a preset in the table of the Manage RegExp Presets dialog box, the mentioned button will have the Edit caption; if you click on it, the Edit RegExp Preset dialog box will open; in this case, all controls in the Edit RegExp Preset dialog box (that is very similar to the Preset Settings dialog box) will be set accordingly to the selected preset, which means that you could modify the existing presets from the Manage RegExp Presets dialog box.
 You could also open the Edit RegExp Preset dialog box to edit some preset if you click its serial number displayed in the "#" column of the table for that preset.

-You could use the Delete button if you want to remove the selected/checked preset(s) permanently, so be careful using it.
-The enabled state of the next two buttons, Export and Import, depends of the selected option on the top of the dialog box: as it is already explained, you could export the selected/checked presets from the MediaMonkey.ini file or you could import the selected/checked presets from the specified external INI file.
+You could use the Delete button if you want to remove a selected/checked preset(s) permanently, so be careful using it.
+The enabled state of the next two buttons, Export and Import, depends on the selected option at the top of the dialog box: as it is already explained, you could export the selected/checked presets from the MediaMonkey.ini file or you could import the selected/checked presets from the specified external INI file.

 The RegExp Find and Replace Options dialog box contains some less important options that affect behavior of the add-on and/or all presets in general.
-You could open this dialog box:
+You could open this dialog box more than one way:

 1) if you choose any of the mentioned Options commands in the RegExp Find and Replace sub-menus of the File menu, the RegExp Tagging Presets toolbar menu (light bulb) and the context menus of the main filelist and Now Playing panel, or

-2) if you select RegExp Find and Replace add-on in the Tools > Extensions dialog box and click on the Options button, or
+2) if you select RegExp Find and Replace add-on in the Tools > Extensions dialog box and click on the Options button.

 The same options could be found on the General > RegExp Find and Replace page in the Tools > Options dialog box.